-In order to compare the study programs, we carried out the analysis of the allocation of ECTS credits on compulsory and elective courses as well as the average weekly total and the number of hours for practical work (laboratory exercises, projects, etc.) for compulsory courses.
-Results are given on Figures 6 to 9.
+In order to compare the study programs, we carried out the analysis of the allocation of ECTS credits in compulsory and elective courses as well as the average weekly total and the number of hours for practical work (laboratory exercises, projects, etc.) for compulsory courses.
+The results are presented in Figures 6 to 9.

-On BSc programs lasting 3 years, the number of ECTS points for compulsory subjects ranges from 144 at UNI\KLU\BSc to 166 on FERIT\BSc, and on 4-year BSC programs from 162 on UB\BSc (RC & SE) to 210 on UNITZ\BSc.
-On two-year Msc programs, the number of ECTS credits ranges from 8 on UNI\KLU\MSc to 90 on FERIT\MSc.
-One-year UB\MSc and UBL\MSc have no compulsory subjects, and on other one-year BSc studies the number of ECTS credits ranges from 19 on UNS\MSc to 30 on UB\MSc and UBL\MSc.
-The percentage of ECTS credits for compulsory courses in the total number of ECTS

-ERASMUS+ PROJECT BENEFIT 585716-EPP-1-2017-1-AT-EPPKA2-CBHE-JP credits (within the entire study program) for BSc programs ranges from 68% for UB\BSc and UBL\BSc to 92% for FERIT\BSc.
-Differences are higher in Msc programs, where the percentage of ECTS points for compulsory subjects ranges from 0% UBL\MSc and UB\MSc to 75% on FERIT\MSc.
-The higher the share of ECTS credits for compulsory subjects means that students have fewer opportunities to form their own studies through elective courses, but on the other hand, it gives the more clearly formulated competences that each student acquires upon graduation.
+In BSc programs lasting 3 years, the number of ECTS points for compulsory subjects ranges from 144 in UNI_KLU_BSc to 166 in FERIT_BSc, and in 4-year BSC programs from 162 in UB_BSc (RC & SE) to 210 in UNITZ_BSc.
+In two-year Msc programs, the number of ECTS credits ranges from 8 in UNI_KLU_MSc to 90 in FERIT_MSc.
+One-year UB_MSc and UBL_MSc have no compulsory subjects, and in other one-year BSc studies the number of ECTS credits ranges from 19 in UNS_MSc to 30 in UB_MSc and UBL_MSc.
+The percentage of ECTS credits for compulsory courses in the total number of ECTS credits (within the entire study program) for BSc programs ranges from 68% for UB_BSc and UBL_BSc to 92% for FERIT_BSc.
+The differences are higher in Msc programs, where the percentage of ECTS points for compulsory subjects ranges from 0% UBL_MSc and UB_MSc to 75% in FERIT_MSc.
+The higher share of ECTS credits for compulsory subjects means that students have fewer opportunities to form their own studies through elective courses, but on the other hand, it gives more clearly formulated competences that each student acquires upon graduation.

-By analysing the average hours per week for all forms of teaching as well as separately for practical work, we wanted to compare the average student load for compulsory courses on different programs.
-Most of the programs have an average number of compulsory courses of about 20, except UNI\KLU\BSc having only 10 (Figure 8).
-On MSc programs, the difference in average number of hours is higher because there are bigger differences between the numbers of compulsory courses.
-It is interesting to compare the average weekly hours of practical work ranging from 2 to 6 on BSc programs and 1 to 11 on MSc programs (Figure 9).
+By analysing the average hours per week for all forms of teaching as well as separately for practical work, we wanted to compare the average student load for compulsory courses in different programs.
+Most of the programs have an average number of compulsory courses of about 20, except UNI_KLU_BSc having only 10 (Figure 8).
+In MSc programs, the difference in the average number of hours is higher because there are bigger differences between the numbers of compulsory courses.
+It is interesting to compare the average weekly hours of practical work ranging from 2 to 6 in BSc programs and 1 to 11 in MSc programs (Figure 9).
 Since practical forms of teaching (laboratory exercises, projects, etc.) are important for acquiring technical skills required for the labour market, one of the ways of adjusting a program to the needs of employers could be in the direction of increasing the share of practical work in the overall student burden.